ayushkharwal/Api_fetching_with_http_Flutter_mobx/README.md

-# API Fetching with http flutter package and mobx for state management
+# API Fetching with http and mobx for State Management - Flutter
 This Flutter project demonstrates how to fetch data using the http package and manage the state using MobX.

 ## App demonstration